TritonDataCenter/rfd/rfd/0035/README.md

 feature is a subset of the code with the feature and there's no *different* code run with the feature disabled, just less total code.
 But it is still something worth mentioning here.

+## Status

+### Prototype Status

+Several prototypes have been made and some discarded or in various stages of completion.
+The currently actively worked-on prototype is in the rfd-35-cls branch.
+The goal of this prototype is to prove that the CLS feature described above can work for our tracing.
+This only supports APIs that have moved to node v4 so some APIs cannot yet use this.

+Experience has shown that these tracing features are easier to make work with when work starts at the top and works down.
+This is because we can get quick feedback on whether tracing is working at the top level with large chunks of work and break those larger chunks into smaller and smaller spans as we go down the system.
+A request to sdc-docker for example for containerlist will show at the top level how much time it spent talking to vmapi and other APIs, and then when we add support to vmapi we can see what *that* was doing and so on.

+Currently status of prototype:

+ * cloudapi
+     * status: mostly complete and working

+ * cn-agent
+     * status: not started

+ * cnapi
+     * status: partially implemented, but working

+ * docker
+     * status: mostly complete

+ * fwapi
+     * status: not started, needs update to v4

+ * imgapi
+     * status: mostly complete

+ * napi
+     * status: not started, needs update to v4

+ * papi
+     * status: mostly complete

+ * vmapi
+     status: mostly complete

+ * workflow
+     status: initial work started based on WORKFLOW-213 branch which updates workflow to v4.

+The above lists all of the components that are expected to be complete for the MVP of this feature, though it's possible that if fwapi and napi are not updated to node v4 they can be left out until later.